manueee13/MAP/README.md

-Disclaimer: This was my college exam project.
-Of course it's all in Italian, so you wouldn't understand xd
+*Disclaimer: This was my university exam project.
+Of course it's all in Italian, so you wouldn't understand xd*

 # METODI AVANZATI DI PROGRAMMAZIONE (INFORMATICA M-Z)
 ## CASO DI STUDIO: